convox/rack/Development.md

 Systems engineering best practices are encouraged:

 * Robust error handling
-* Logging that makes a developers life easier
+* Logging that makes a developer's life easier
 * Logging that can be turned into operational metrics (e.g. `count#push.retry=1)`
 * Code strategies that make it easy to simulate subsystem requests/responses in a test environment